What are red, blue, yellow etc? They are colours of visible light.

 MW (UVB) has more energy – it sunburns you.
 It was used in tanning beds.
 It has medical applications.

 SW (UVC) is more energetic still, but fortunately, the ozone layer blocks it from getting down to earth.
-It is widely used for sterilisation and germicidal purposes.
+UVC lamps are widely used for sterilisation and germicidal purposes.

 Years ago UV could only be produced by tubes.
 Now it can be produced with LEDs.